When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 Stadtsparkasse Bocholt built on the former Hertie site and relocated its head office from Marktplatz to Neutorplatz.
 Another commercial building was erected next to it.
 A new square was created in front of the new buildings.
 In addition, the open spaces towards the River Aa were widened.
 The new development meant that these areas could be remodelled and the quality of stay increased.

 On the square in front of the Stadtsparkasse, a field of trees with roof plane trees and a field of grasses were created.
-The edging of these fields can be used for sitting and lingering at the same time.
+The borders of these fields can be used for sitting and lingering at the same time.
 A so-called railing was created along the River Aa, which partially extends over the water surface.
 More trees have been planted and benches erected in this area.
 A footpath has been created along the Aa, bordered by beds of grasses.
-The footpath leads past an Aa footbridge, on which further seating has been installed.
+The footpath leads past a footbridge along the River Aa, where further seating has been installed.

 The project was completed in April 2021.